Dimitrios Christidis: Biographical information

 He was born in Constantinople in 1799, and studied in the Great School of the Nation.
 He served as a tutor at the house of Soutsos family in Constantinople and then followed Alexandros Soutsos to Moldavia.
 Once he heard of the outbreak of the Greek Revolution, he rushed to Greece to offer his services.
 He participated with Alexandros Mavrokordatos in the first siege of Missolonghi (October–December 1822).
 The next year (1823) he went with Tombazis to Crete as general secretary of the Commission of Crete.
 From March to May 1825 he served as temporary general secretary of the Executive Corps, replacing Mavrokordatos, and the next year as secretary of Georgios Karaiskakis during the campaign of 1826–1827.
 He was involved in the organization of finances and the fundraising for the revolution.
 He became secretary of Ioannis Kolettis.

 During the governance of Ioannis Kapodistrias he followed the political course of Kolettis.
 In 1828 he served as General Treasurer of Dimitrios Ypsilantis' military camp in Eastern Greece.
 In 1829–1830 he served as Governor of Samos.
 In 1830–1831 he was president of the Ekklitou of Sparta (an analogue to the current Court of Appeals).

 After the assassination of Ioannis Kapodistrias, the emergence of Augustinos Kapodistrias as President of the Government by the Fifth National Assembly at Nafplion and the establishment of a second rival government body by the “Constitutionals” in Perachora (December 1831), Christidis was used by them in the administrative organization of their government.

 In 1833, after the arrival of King Otto of Greece, he served for two months as Minister of Internal Affairs.
 From the first Ottonian years, Christidis became one of the most important members of the French Party, and competed with Rigas Palamidis for its leadership, after the dispatch of the party's leader, Kolettis, to the Greek Embassy in Paris (1835).
-Since 1833 he served in succession as Prefect of Messenia, Euboea and asgovernor of Syros for five years (1835–1840).
+Since 1833 he served in succession as Prefect of Messenia, Euboea and as governor of Syros for five years (1835–1840).
 Then he was sent as ambassador to Constantinople.